kodelint/programming-quest/README.md

 ### Coding Interview hmm..

-We all have faced problems dealing with uncertainty with *Coding Interviews*.
-Based on my experiences and Interviews I faced, I am trying to put together a repo with **Questions**, **Answer** and if possible the `code` as well
+**Interviewing** is a skill that you can get better at by studying, preparing, and practicing for it.
+It’s stressful to code in an interview, while someone scrutinizes every liine of code you write.
+Based on my experiences and Interviews I faced, I am sharing the insights and tips I gained  over the time.
+I will try to be as discriptive as possible with **Questions**, **Answers** and if possible the `code` as well

 * **Question 1**: Write a program to print **fibonacci sequence**
 **Answer**: